JoachimFischer/IBM-vpc-Terraform/README.md

 7. One Public Gateway

 ## Change VPC generation
-with IBM Schematics, it is very easy to switch between both VPC generation.
+with IBM Schematics, it is very easy to switch between both VPC generations.
+It is necessary to change the Image types and the server profiles.
+The Gen1 image "ubuntu-16.04-amd64" is called "ibm-ubuntu-16-04-05-64-minimal-for-vsi" in Gen2 and the Gen1 server profile "cc1-2x4" is called "cx2-2x4".

 ## Additional Documentation Provided with Useful links for Terraform and IBM CLoud
 - [Terraform Documentation](https://www.terraform.io/docs/index.html)